- UID Marking Label Implementation

 - Test scan the result with the IDAutomation USB Scanner or other Compatible Scanner.
 The result should scan as:

-- The label used in this example may be downloaded and used in the Pro or RFID version of the IDAutomation Barcode Label Software.
+- The label used in this example may be downloaded and used in the Pro version of the IDAutomation Barcode Label Software.

 - Generation of Data Matrix ATA and CEA labels are the same as described above, except different ISO/IEC header formats are used.
 For example, the complete text string to use as the “data to encode” for any IDAutomation product, such as the Data Matrix Font and Encoder, for the Data Matrix symbol in Figure 5 would be: